antonfirsov/docs/2017/11-Nov/compat-pack/compat-pack.md

 In the example above, the code is already written in such a way that it provides a default configuration when the setting isn't found in the registry, so the easiest solution is to guard the call to registry APIs behind a platform check.
-We recommend to use `RuntimeInformation.IsOSPlatform()` for platform checks.

 The Windows Compatibility Pack is designed as a meta package, meaning it doesn't directly contain any libraries but references other packages.
 This allows you to